 - Due Dates: Student-competitors, counselors, professors, mentors and judges are all given the same due dates.
 Competitors who wish to enter the competition after the official start date may do so, but cannot be guaranteed assistance from the Counselors at the Small Business Development Center, or receive feedback if the deadline for a Stage has lapsed.

-- Double Dipping: Using a current class project as an entry into the D.A.R.E.
-Competition is discouraged, but ultimately, is up to your professor’s discretion.
+- Double Dipping: Using a current class project as an entry into the Stony Brook Entrepreneurs Challenge is discouraged, but ultimately, is up to your professor’s discretion.

 - Respect for Time: Contestants who don’t show up for a scheduled meeting with an SBDC Counselor without calling to re-schedule, will not be given another opportunity to meet with them.
 Counselors are setting aside this time to help contestants.
 If the competitor is not serious about the competition, that valuable time can better be spent on a true small business.
 No last-minute help will be provided by SBDC Advisors.